-The Maker Space is available to all students at OW.
-Still in a developmental phase, the Maker Space aims to make available specialist equipment to complement OW academic offering.
-This includes 3D Printers, large format printers, paper plotters, a mobile device lab, etc. The hope is that the Maker Space will provide a platform to foster new ideas and understanding around technologies.
+The MakerSpace is available to all students, staff and Alumni at OW.
+The MakerSpace aims to make available specialist equipment to complement OW academic offering.
+This includes 3D printing, large format printings, laser cutting, sublimation, vinyl cutting, a mobile device lab, etc. The hope is that the Maker Space will provide a platform to foster new ideas, training, collaboration and understanding around technologies.